nrkno/sofie-chef/README.md

 The HTTP REST API is exposed on the port `apiPort`.
 A list of methods can be found at [localhost:apiPort/api](http://localhost:5270/api).

 The Websockets API is exposed on the port `apiPort+1`.
 A description of the data-interchange can be found here: [api.ts](/blob/main/src/lib/api.ts)

+# For Maintainers

+## Make a new release

+1. `yarn release`
+2. Push the branch (and tag!) to GitHub
+3. Wait for the [Github Action](https://github.com/nrkno/sofie-chef/actions/workflows/create-release.yaml) to finish building the binaries.
+4. Go to [Releases](https://github.com/nrkno/sofie-chef/releases) and publish the release draft.